jenkinsci/pipeline-aws-plugin/README.md

 * Add Elastic Beanstalk steps (`ebCreateApplication, ebCreateApplicationVersion, ebCreateConfigurationTemplate, ebCreateEnvironment, ebSwapEnvironmentCNAMEs, ebWaitOnEnvironmentStatus, ebWaitOnEnvironmentHealth`)
 * Fix documentation for lambdaVersionCleanup
 * Fix wrong partition detection when assuming role
+* Fix resource listing for lambdaVersionCleanup when using a cloudformation stack with lots of resources

 ## 1.42
 * Adds new parameters to cfnDelete for roleArn, clientRequestToken, and retainResources.